Juwana-Zerman/kubernetes-challenge/README.md

 # Kubernetes challenge

-Deploy this application to [Minikube](https://github.com/kubernetes/minikube) and customise the environment variable to display your name.
+Deploy this application to [Minikube](https://github.com/kubernetes/minikube) and customize the environment variable to display your name.

 ```
 $ curl $(minikube ip)